In this comprehensive breakdown, we’re diving into the Subaru Outback’s best and worst years.

 - Solid reliability and performance

-But those stubborn cold-weather fuel leaks?
+But those persistent cold-weather fuel leaks?
 Still hanging around.

 The Worst Years: 2000, 2003, 2004